rkulla/vimogen/README.md

 Don't worry, finding Git URLs for all of your plugins is actually very easy because vim.org mirrors them all on Github <a href="https://github.com/vim-scripts">here</a>.
-You can also use Bitbucket or any other git repository location if you need to.
+You can also use Bitbucket or any other Git repository location if you need to.

 Requirements
 ============